Pichenotte: Game play

-Goal: To sink all of your pieces and the poison before your opponent does.
+Goal: to sink all of one's pieces and the poison before the opponent does.
 May be played with two or four players.
 Play begins with alternating black and white pieces (nuts) in a ring, in the center of the board.
 Five pieces fit between each screw.
 The odd-colored poison is placed in the center of the board.
 The pieces must be struck with the shooter.
 The shooter is usually flicked with the index (or middle) finger and thumb in a flicking action (French: pichenotte).
 The shooter may be pushed with a finger without the use of the thumb, but may not be "carried" across the board.
 To win the game, a player must sink the poison after pocketing all of that player's pieces.
 If a player sinks the poison before the other pieces have all been pocketed, that is a loss of game, comparable to pocketing the black 8 ball early in most versions of eight-ball pool.

-Canadian–American crokinole or pichenotte
+Crokinole or pichenotte

 Origins and history

 After 30 years of research, Canadian crokinole historian Wayne Kelly published his assessment of the first origins of crokinole, in The Crokinole Book,: "The earliest American crokinole board and reference to the game is M. B. Ross's patented New York board of 1880.
 The earliest Canadian reference is 1867, and the oldest surviving game board was dated at 1876 by Eckhardt Wettlaufer.
 As the trail is more than 100 years old and no other authoritative source can be found, it appears, at the moment, that Eckhardt Wettlaufer or M. B. Ross are as close as we can get to answering the question who [made the first board]."
 The name crokinole is generally acknowledged to derive from the Canadian French word croquignole, which (aside from also being a French name of this game) has several meanings: flick, fillip, and snap, but also biscuit and bun.
-Kelly wrote: "crokinole derives its name from the verb form [of croquignole] defining the principle action in the game, that of flicking or 'filliping' a playing piece across the board."
+Kelly wrote: "crokinole derives its name from the verb form [of croquignole] defining the principal action in the game, that of flicking or 'filliping' a playing piece across the board."